CUT BRICK BETTER WITH GAS AND ELECTRIC TABLE SAWS

 Dry cutting lets you use the bricks immediately, but it creates dust and particulate matter in the air, creating a health hazard not only for the saw operator, but for other workers, too, especially indoors.
 Protective masks should always be worn when dry cutting.

 Chemicals and colorants can accumulate in the slurry and discolor bricks as the concentration builds during the day, too.
-This is why a lot of engineers and architects specify dry cutting only.
-Keep in mind that some saws can be used for either/or wet and dry cutting, so make sure you know the saw’s capabilities before you purchase.
+That’s why a lot of engineers and architects specify dry cutting only.
+Some saws can be used either wet or dry.

 Brick saws are available in both gasoline-powered and electrical models.
 Some are even convertible from one power source to another with little trouble.
 Electrical saws come in 120 and 240-volt versions, and some are switchable from one voltage to the other.